keystonejs/keystone/docs/pages/docs/guides/filters.md

 description: "Learn how to use query filters get the data you need from Keystone’s powerful GraphQL API."
 ---

-{% hint kind="warn" %}
-We recently improved our GraphQL API so it’s easier to program and reason about.
-If you were using it prior to August 17th 2021, [read this guide](/blog/new-graphql-api) for info on how to upgrade.
-{% /hint %}

 Keystone provides a powerful GraphQL API for querying the data in your system.
 At the core of this API are **query filters**.
 This guide will show you how to use filters to get data you need.